PenTestical/Robogoogle/README.md

 **Install requirements on Windows**

-Download the ZIP file, unzip it and then enter the command line to install the required modules:
+Download the ZIP file, unzip it and then enter the command line to install the required modules:</br>
 `python -m pip install -r requirements.txt`

 ## Basic Usage